QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     wrapped()

-Now, there are no global variables
+Now, there are no global variables.

-While it is convenient to skip wrapping our code throughout, in general you will want to wrap any performance sensitive code in this way
+While it is convenient to skip wrapping our code throughout, in general you will want to wrap any performance sensitive code in this way.

 Exercises
 ============